This topic provides the high-level tasks required to configure the Endpoint Log Hybrid.

 Enable Reputation Status

-Reputation Status is enabled by default in an NetWitness Platform 11.3 deployment and displays information about the file.
+Reputation Status is enabled by default in an NetWitness Platform 11.3 and later deployment and displays information about the file.
 For troubleshooting, see the Live Services Guide.

 Risk Score is calculated and obtained from NetWitness Respond for hosts and files.
 For more information, see the NetWitness Respond Configuration Guide.